Engineering

 The Financial Support will be issued as follow:

-- You will receive a 100% refund for accommodation and registration fees paid via the online store: https://store.exeter.ac.uk/conferences-and-events/faculty-of-environment-science-and-economy/engineering/vss-summer-school
+• You will receive a 100% refund for accommodation and registration fees paid via the online store

-- You will also receive a payment to partially cover travel costs to Exeter.
-You will be asked to provide evidence of flight ticket purchase, including the amount paid.
-The amount of the travel support will be confirmed to you upon attendance to the event.
+• You can also be eligible for full travel support to Exeter, subject to the number of supported students attending the event.
+This support may cover your travel costs in full or in part, depending on the final number of participants.
+You will be asked to provide evidence of your flight ticket purchase, including the amount paid, and the final amount of travel support will be confirmed upon attendance at the even

 If you wish to cancel your registration and accommodation booking, please contact the Organiser: Dr Gianmario Rinaldi at G.Rinaldi3@exeter.ac.uk as soon as possible and no later than 01 May 2026.